microsoft/confidential-sidecar-containers/examples/encfs/README.md

 The script `generatefs/generatefs.sh` creates `encfs.img` with the contents of the `generatefs/filesystem` directory.
 You may need to adjust the size of the image in the script, as it isn't calculated automatically.

+The script expects a symmetric key stored in binary format `keyfile.bin`.
+If not passed, the script will generate a new one.

 ```
 [!]
 Generating keyfile...
 1+0 records in
 1+0 records out
 32 bytes copied, 0.00142031 s, 22.5 kB/s
+keyfile exists
 Key in hex string format
 b'deadbeefdeadbeefdeadbeefdeadbeefdeadbeefdeadbeefdeadbeefdeadbeef'
 [!]
 Creating encrypted image...